stashed/docs/docs/guides/latest/workloads/daemonset.md

 **Deploy DaemonSet:**

 At first, we will deploy a DaemonSet.
-This DaemonSet will automatically generate sample data (`sample-file.txt` file) in `/source/data` directory.
+This DaemonSet will automatically generate sample data (`data.txt` file) in `/source/data` directory.

 Below is the YAML of the DaemonSet that we are going to create,